If you’re gifting ‘gift cards’ this Christmas, here’s a way to pretty them up.

 Hi, and welcome to my contribution to the CTMH Silver & Gold Australasian Blog Hop.
 If you have arrived here from Creative Workshops by Rachel Stribling then you’re in the right place.
 If you landed here by accident, welcome!
 To join in simply follow the link at the end of this post.

 Today I’m sharing with you a wee gift card holder I’ve created.
 Giving gift cards seems to be a pretty standard ‘gift’ these days, and I have to say I sit on the fence as to whether I ‘agree’ with them or not.
-BUT, that’s a story for another day, and right now, they do seem to be a popular form of gift giving, so I thought we could take the opportunity to pretty them up a little.
+BUT, that’s a story for another day.
+Right now, they do seem to be a popular form of gift giving, so I thought we could take the opportunity to pretty them up a little.

 This is such an easy project to do, and it does bring a little extra thought and personalisation into a gift card.
 And these look so great hanging on your Christmas tree – they can double as a decoration until Christmas Day!